-Description: In the urban school setting, popular music can be a "point of access" to teaching children musical skills and concepts.
+Description: In the urban school setting, popular music can be a point of access to teaching children musical skills and concepts.
 Children identify and connect with pop songs.
 When carefully selected, pop songs can help connect children to musical concepts and skills in a meaningful way.

-Objective: Though processes teaching, participants will perform, Beauty in the World, a pop/soul song, performed by Macy Gray, and explore ways to engage children in urban school settings in meaningful musical experiences.
+Objective: Though processes teaching, participants will perform, Beauty in the World, a pop/soul song, performed by Macy Gray, and explore ways to engage children in meaningful musical experiences.